-Let's take a closer look at how Niels Bohr explained his new idea of the atom to a group of non-scientists.
+Let's take a closer look at how Niels Bohr explained his new idea of the atom to a group of nonscientists.
 His audience was the Swedish Academy of Science, which was honoring Bohr with a Nobel Prize.
 Other physicists had understood and accepted his model of the atom even though it was a radically new way to think.
 But for the audience at his speech, Bohr had to present hugely complex ideas, evidence, and argument in a clear and simple fashion.
 The familiar illustrations would make it easier to understand his re-drawn map of the topic.
 Below is the beginning of his speech:

-Nobel Lecture, December 11, 1922

-Ladies and Gentlemen.
-Today, as a consequence of the great honour the Swedish Academy of Sciences has done me in awarding me this year's Nobel Prize for Physics for my work on the structure of the atom, it is my duty to give an account of the results of this work and I think that I shall be acting in accordance with the traditions of the Nobel Foundation if I give this report in the form of a survey of the development which has taken place in the last few years within the field of physics to which this work belongs.
+Nobel Lecture, December 11, 1922 Bohr begins by specifying the context for his Ladies and Gentlemen.
+Today, as a consequence of the great honour document: a speech that summarizes the map of the Swedish Academy of Sciences has done me in awarding me this physics, a map that now vear's Nobel Prize for Physics for my work on the structure of the includes his own additions atom, it is my duty to give an account of the results of this work to that map.
+He is reminding everyone that his and I think that I shall be acting in accordance with the traditions of speech is not for experts; it the Nobel Foundation if I give this report in the form of a survey of is for scholars, writers, the development which has taken place in the last few years within others from many different the field of physics to which this work belongs. specialized fields.